trdroid/Ruby-on-Rails-Examples/_misc/README.md

 <hr>

-# Models
+# REST

 Resources in REST correspond to models in Rails.

-REST maps HTTP verbs with the CRUD operations of the database to deal with the resources
+REST maps HTTP verbs to the CRUD operations of the database to deal with the resources

 | HTTP Verb     | Database Action   |
 | --------|---------|